leigh-hackspace/website-hugo/content/policies/cctv_policy.md

 ## Introduction

-The hackspace uses closed circuit television (CCTV) images to protect the hackspace’s property and to provide a safe and secure environment for employees and visitors to the hackspace’s premises.
+The hackspace uses closed circuit television (CCTV) images to protect the hackspace’s property and to provide a safe and secure environment for members and visitors to the hackspace’s premises.
 This policy sets out the details of how the hackspace will collect, use and store CCTV images.

 The hackspace’s CCTV facility will only record images.
 There is no audio recording i.e. conversations are not recorded on CCTV.